mrdavemorgan/lepgallery/readme.txt

 The advantage of UnGallery is there is there is no administration required in WordPress.
 You just point the plugin to a directory of photos, even thousands of them organized into many subdirectories, and they are immediately viewable via an existing WordPress site.
 Any uploads, deletions, or other changes you make to your photos and directories are automatically reflected in WordPress.

-If you've ever had to manage your photos after publishing them, you know how inconvenient it is to return to a web tool to correct the new location, change the thumbnails, etc.   With UnGallery, you can move entire galleries, remove a dozen red-eyes, rename an event or individual picture and these changes are automatically live in WordPress.
+If you've ever had to manage your photos after publishing them, you know how inconvenient it is to return to a web tool to correct the new location, change the thumbnails, etc.   With UnGallery, you can rearrange entire galleries, edit a dozen party pic red-eyes, rename an event or individual picture and any of these changes are automatically live in WordPress.

 Mark Reynolds http://markpreynolds.com